JohnSnowLabs/spark-nlp/docs/_posts/2020-07-03-classifierdl_use_emotion_en.md

 {:.h2_title}
 ## Data Source
-This model is trained on multiple datasets inlcuding youtube comments, twitter and ISEAR dataset
+This model is trained on multiple datasets inlcuding youtube comments, twitter and ISEAR dataset.